thomhastings/attackvector/README.md

 Further Q&A ([/r/netsec](http://redd.it/1fcrjh))
 ========================
-I'd say my answer is twofold:
+Q: How is this different from BackBox?

 * 1.)
 You're right, on the surface, no difference, all this FOSS was available elsewhere (different packages and repositories).
 However, I'd argue:
 * 2.)
 No one had stiched the pieces together in this particular way.
 I'd argue that Tails features and [design goals like these](https://tails.boum.org/doc/about/features/index.en.html#index3h2) are noble ones for a Kali fork.
+* 3.)
 Kali's [live-build](http://docs.kali.org/live-build/live-build-a-custom-kali-iso) is designed for uses like this.
 Think of it as a post-install script that runs as you generate the ISO instead, so it's sorta like a pre-install?
 IDK

-via **@kanedasan**:
+via ex-developer **@kanedasan**:
-lead dev/primary contributor/organizer of this project;
-I work closely with 5tinger, but I'm the one implementing the changes you're seeing.
-I'd like to clarify a few things:
-* 1) TOR is not configured "globally".
+* 1) Tor is not configured "globally".
 It does not break UDP scans.
 It is set up such that things like wget and Iceweasel use it out of the box but can easily be switched off (in the case of Iceweasel, just hit the TOR button!)
 * 2) The additional tools you will find are not ones that many people know about, hence why they were not included in Kali to begin with.
 Further, I have received permission to distribute any and all of this software (if it did not come with a clear, legal license)
 * 3) You can go and look at the build scripts: this is how the ISOs are built, feel free to build it yourself and compare the resultant contents
 * 4) As stated in the FAQ, my design goals are to reach pen-testers and security professionals who do not have the time, money, and/or patience to build such a thing, and use them to get feedback regarding further innovations to this product.
 The immediate intent is not to aid "hacktivists working within oppressive governmental regiemes," but if it does in fact help them, then that's OK too